reiss-koh/reisskoh/content/publication/conference-paper_5/index.md

 ---
-title: "rBridge: Evaluation Scale Transfer for Efficient Reasoning Pre-training"
+title: "Predicting LLM Reasoning Performance with Small Proxy Model"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - "[WIP] Woosung Koh*"
+  - "Woosung Koh*"
+  - "Juyoung Suk"
+  - "Sungjun Han"
+  - "Se-Young Yun"
-  - ...
+  - "Jay Shin"

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'

-date: '2025-10-19T00:00:00Z'
+date: '2025-09-25T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).